Start of Camp

 The first day of camp can be an anxious time for everyone, including new and returning campers and parents, and Monday mornings can be VERY hectic so we do ask that ALL campers (except for 6 & 7 year olds) come to their designated registration day, noted below.
 This is when campers meet the counselors, get their camp swag and schedules, and visit the health center.
 Registration will occur either in the Fish Health & Athletic Center or the Academic Center and there will blue signs directing you.
 Please use 242 Front Street, Marion, MA 02738 as a GPS address.
 Please park in the Academic oval or Fish Center parking lot, which is located on the right hand side just before the Academic oval.

 6 & 7 Campers:

-6&7 year olds register on the Monday morning they are scheduled to start.
+6&7 year old campers register on the Monday morning they are scheduled to start.
 The program will be run out of the Beebe located in the Tabor Academy Fish Center.
 Please drop off your camper anytime between 8:15-8:30am and pick him/her up promptly at 1:00pm.

-Children cannot be dropped off earlier as they are NOT under our care until 8:15 AM.
+During the registration process campers will get to meet the TABOR SUMMER CAMP staff, other campers, and will receive their schedules and camp swag.
 We ask that ALL day campers attend the Registration Day that is scheduled on the day before they start their program.
-Please note that if attending more than 1 week they ONLY register once, even if they are not attending consecutive weeks.
-Once residential campers go through the registration process, will be directed to your camper’s dormitory where you may unload their belongings.
-If your camper is traveling as an unaccompanied minor, please refer to the airport transportation section below.
+Please note that if attending more than 1-week, campers ONLY register once, even if they are not attending consecutive weeks.

 * For the safety and comfort of our campers, dogs MUST be left at home.
 Even if your dog is friendly some children are fearful of animals.